Last updated on 22 January 2025

 You can now move on to the next step.

-The default Gluetun Wireguard setup uses a ‘Userspace’ implementation of Wireguard which requires higher CPU resources.
-For example a 40MiB download via qBittorrent uses up to 176% in CPU (1.7 Cores) on my 1821+.
+The default GlueTUN Wireguard setup uses the ‘Userspace’ implementation of WireGuard which requires higher CPU resources.
+For example a 40MiB/s download via qBittorrent uses up to 176% in CPU (1.7 Cores) on my 1821+.

 By installing the appropriate Kernel Module this reduces down to 1 or 2% which frees up the CPU for other tasks.